Category: Food

 I started writing this post awhile ago already in a somber mood, not knowing that we would suffer more bad news, RBG had passed away.
 Inspirational, amazing, tenacious, persistent, brilliant, a fighter to the end.
 In this year of turmoil and devastating loss, we have yet more to endure.
 Icons and role models we have lost, John Lewis, Chadwick Boseman, and now Ruth Bader Ginsburg.
 Dedicated to their chosen paths, dignified, courageous, filled with conviction, compassion, and honor.
 Fighters…for all of us.
 I am devastated.
 All I can do is keep up the fight in whatever small way I can.

-In times like these, I find myself longing for comfort food (making a ton lately).
+Times like these, I find myself longing for comfort food.
 Tonics to heal the heart.
 Foods that nourish and renew the soul.
 Dishes that say “hey, it’s okay, it’ll be better tomorrow”.

 I decided to make a traditional Korean beef rib soup, Galbitang.
 Similar to some of my father’s soups, they usually require love and time.
 Lucky for me, I found a recipe for Galbitang from Korean Bapsang (a favorite site) made in an Instant Pot.
 Yay, delicious, comforting soup in a fraction of the time.